darkrenaissance/darkfi/doc/src/arch/p2p-network.md

 * Reject hosts, for example based off current overall resource utilization or the host addr.
 * Accounting abstraction for scoring connections.

+## Swarming

+TODO: research how this is handled on bittorrent.
+How do we lookup nodes in the swarm?
+Does the network maintain routing tables?
+Is this done through a DHT like Kademlia?

+Swarming means more efficient downloading of data specific to a certain subset.
+A new p2p instance is spawned with a clean hosts table.
+This subnetwork is self contained.

+An application is for example DarkIRC where everyday a new event graph is spawned.
+With swarming, you would connect to nodes maintaining this particular day's event graph.

+The feature allows overlaying multiple different features in a single network such as tau, darkirc and so on.
+New networks require nodes to bootstrap, but with swarming, we reduce all these networks to a single bootstrap.
+The overlay network maintaining the routing tables is a kind of decentralized lilith which keeps track of all the swarms.

+Possibly a post-mainnet feature depending on the scale of architectural changes or new code required in the net submodule.